replicatedhq/replicated-field-labs/instruqt/distributing-with-replicated/03-creating-a-release/assignment.md

 To create a release, run the following command:

 ```
-replicated release create --promote Unstable --yaml-dir ./release --version 1.6.0  \
+replicated release create --promote Unstable --yaml-dir ./release --version 16.7.0  \
   --release-notes "Prepares for distribution with Replicated by incorporating the Replicated SDK"
 ```

-This creates a release for version `1.6.0` of your Mastodon Helm Chart, and promotes it to the `Unstable` channel.
+This creates a release for version `16.7.0` of your Harbor Helm Chart, and promotes it to the `Unstable` channel.
 To release it to another channel, use `replicated release promote`.
 The `create` command output sequence number that you'll need for `promote` (it